Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 E.Conclusion

-We continued the nationwide survey of opportunistic complications associated with HIV at HIV core hospitals across Japan.
-In the present study, the incidence and distribution of opportunistic complications, as well as the longitudinal changes, were analyzed.
-In the past few years, the incidence rate of new HIV infection and the number of patients newly diagnosed with AIDS have been gradually decreasing in the world.
-In Japan, the corresponding values appear to be slightly decreasing after they had continuously increased.
-The present study revealed that PCP is an important first-onset opportunistic complication and that early ART introduction may not always improve the prognosis.
+We continued the nationwide survey of opportunistic complications associated with HIV at core HIV hospitals across Japan.
+In the present study, we analyzed the incidences and distributions, as well as longitudinal changes, of opportunistic complications.
+Recently, across the globe, the incidence of new HIV infections and the number of patients newly diagnosed with AIDS have been gradually decreasing.
+In Japan, the corresponding values appear to have slightly decreased after they had continuously increased.
+The present study revealed that PCP is an important first-onset opportunistic complication and that early initiation of ART may only sometimes improve the prognosis.